 IdentityForce’s stolen funds reimbursement numbers are not as clear.
 It offers up to $1 million as well, but it only says the maximum amount is available to certain pricing tiers.
 IdentityForce does not specify what its other maximum amounts are, which is a little unsettling.

 If you aren’t quite sure whether identity theft protection services are for you, you will appreciate LifeLock’s limited money-back guarantee.
 IdentityForce does provide a free trial period, and it does offer to refund a payment you make in advance if you decide to cancel the service, but it doesn’t have a money-back guarantee.

 I also must point out that subscription services like this will generate significant amounts of marketing email and (potentially) texts once you give them your personal information.
 This can become overwhelming.
-Norton, the owner of LifeLock, is especially notorious for generating these kinds of problems, which is one reason it often has very poor customer reviews.
+Norton, the owner of LifeLock, is especially notorious for generating these kinds of notifications.

-Ultimately, I believe IdentityForce is a better choice for most people.
-It simply offers more features at a better price point.
-LifeLock has its advantages, though, and it may fit your situation better.
+Ultimately, I believe LifeLock is a better choice for most people.
+It simply offers more features, and its well-known brand name gives customers confidence that it will deliver what it promises.
+IdentityForce has its advantages, though, and it may fit your situation better.